-Whether to have a rest on one of the reclining chairs or wandering along the old-fashioned stores of its arcades, the gardens of the Palais-Royal (see the Palais-Royal gardens article) is one of the best chilling place in Paris.
+Whether to rest on one of the reclining chairs or wander along old-fashioned stores along its arcades, the gardens of the Palais-Royal (see the Palais-Royal gardens article) are one of the best chilling places in Paris.

-But the immediate neighborhood of the garden should not be neglected: the rectangle formed by Rues Montpensier, Beaujolais, Valois, and Place du Palais-Royal and Place Colette contains notable curiosities.
+But the immediate neighborhood of the gardens should not be neglected: the rectangle formed by Rues Montpensier, Beaujolais, Valois, and Place du Palais-Royal and Place Colette contains notable curiosities.

-Starting at Place Colette, with the famous theatre La Comédie Française, enjoy the Kiosque des Noctambules, the most original métro station entrance, made in 2000 by Jean-Michel Othoniel to celebrate the centenary of Paris’s underground (see the background of the picture).
+Starting at Place Colette, with the famous theatre La Comédie Française, enjoy the Kiosque des Noctambules, the most original métro station entrance, made in 2000 by Jean-Michel Othoniel to celebrate the centenary of Paris’ underground (see background of the picture).

-Rue de Beaujolais, reminding a French wine region, is full of small wine restaurants, and Le Grand Véfour (already inside the ceint of Palais-Royal buildings) is one of the smartest and most famous.
+Rue de Beaujolais, reminiscent of a wine region, is full of small wine restaurants, and Le Grand Véfour (already inside the ceint of Palais-Royal buildings) is one of the smartest and most famous.

-Rue de Valois has less interesting things, except the original and bourgeoise Place de Valois, and the interesting view on the office of the Minister of Culture.
+Rue de Valois is less interesting, except for the original and bourgeoise Place de Valois, and the view on the office of the Ministry of Culture.

 Back to Place du Palais-Royal, the busiest square around, with its skaters and roller addicts…